fluidity-money/arbinframarkets.xyz/README.md

 }
 ```

-This is the contract that receives the outcome of the betting.
+This is the contract that receives a callback with the predicting outcome.

 With `outcome` being the "outcome" that should be determined to be the winner.
 This could
 be `bytes8(0)` to indicate an indeterminate state that needs a rerun, a random identifier